xin-huang/dadi-cli/README.md

 ### Available DFE distributions

-`dadi-CLI` provides a command `Pdf` to help users finding available probability density functions for DFE inference in `dadi`.
+`dadi-CLI` provides a subcommand `Pdf` to help users finding available probability density functions for DFE inference in `dadi`.

 To find out available probability density functions, users can use